Maurice Pellé: Military career

 In September 1885 he was assigned to 12th Artillery Regiment as a platoon commander.
 In December 1888 he became an instructor at École d'application de l'artillerie.
 In November 1891 he was appointed to 11th Artillery Regiment as a first officer and in April 1892 to 16th Artillery Regiment as a deputy commander.

 Between 1900 and 1903, he was chief of staff of Colonel Joffre in Madagascar.
 As a Colonel, Pellé was the French military attaché in Berlin, in the service of Ambassador Jules Cambon between 1909 and 1912.
 In this period he met many German personalities and became an expert on the German Empire.
 In 1913, he was transferred to Morocco, as chief of staff to General Hubert Lyautey.

 At the outbreak of World War I, he commanded the 2nd Moroccan Brigade, but was right away called by Joffre to serve in the Bureau for External Theatres of War of the Grand Quartier Général.
 In December 1916 he was placed at the head of the 153rd Infantry Division with which he distinguished himself at the Second Battle of the Aisne.
 Promoted to Général de division on 2 May 1917, he took command of the 5th Army Corps (France) until January 1919.
 With this corps he participated in the German spring offensive and Hundred Days Offensive (Noyon, Marne and Argonne).

 Czechoslovakia and Constantinople

 After the war he was leader of the French Military Mission to Czechoslovakia and one of the fathers and first Chief of staff of the new Czechoslovak Army.

-In 1921, he becomes French High Commissioner for the Orient and Ambassador in Constantinople.
-He signed the Armistice of Mudanya for France and was leader of the French delegation at the Conference of Lausanne, which led to the Treaty of Lausanne signed on 24 July 1923, which defined the borders of the modern Turkish Republic.
+In 1921, he became the French High Commissioner for the Orient and Ambassador in Constantinople.
+He signed the Armistice of Mudanya for France and was the leader of the French delegation at the Conference of Lausanne, which led to the Treaty of Lausanne signed on 24 July 1923, which defined the borders of the modern Turkish Republic.

 He died the next year, only 60 years old.
 He is buried in the Batignolles Cemetery in Paris.